-Engage Families, Help Learning
+Engage Families, Expand the Learning

-- It helps teachers individualize instruction
+- Valuable feedback to help teachers individualize instruction

-There are three layers:
+There are three layers of family engagement:

 - Keeping families informed